brownrw8/great-big-example-application/README.md

 "Bloated!!"

 There's a strange resistance to using big, commercial-grade examples as the _primary_ instrument of web development education or even at all.
 Would you teach automotive engineering using go-karts?
 Home construction using just windows?
 I don't understand the resistance, not even a little.
-The case seems pretty plain to me but to settle the matter, here are some reasons why I think web development should be taught using big examples:
+The case seems pretty plain to me but to settle the matter, here are some reasons why web development should be taught using big examples:

-    1. Real code answers every question, not just what the authors of tutorials choose to answer through their choices of simplifications.
+    1. Production-ready code answers every question, not just what the authors of tutorials choose to answer through their choices of simplifications.

-    2. To make something new as an expert would do it, it's much easier to copy and modify a thing made by experts, no matter how complex, than to synthesize the missing details removed for the sake of "simplicity", out of nothing, no matter how simple.
-To do the latter requires full comprehension of a menagerie of inconsistent learning materials in inconsistent contexts, all but one of which approaches you will ultimately reject.
+    2. To make something new as an expert would do it, it's much easier to copy and modify, or study and emulate, an exact thing made by experts, no matter how complex, than to synthesize the missing details removed for the sake of "simplicity", out of nothing, no matter how simple.
+To do the latter requires full comprehension of a menagerie of inconsistent learning materials in inconsistent contexts, all but one of which approaches you will ultimately reject and count as wasted learn time.
 I did that to make this; it's not fun.
 To do the former you copy, find/replace, modify, and compare what you're making with what works until what you're making also works.
-It's just what you'll do to make something new *after* you have signed the NDA and get keys to the castle of doing things like professionals do and the vault of expertly made things to copy and modify.
+It's just what you'll do on the job to make something new *after* you have signed the NDA and get keys to the castle of doing things like professionals do and the vault of expertly made things to copy/modify, or study/emulate if you prefer.
+    Then spend all that saved time instead solving problems that _haven't_ been solved already.

     3. If you want a job making commercial-grade code, you should study commercial-grade code, not tutorial-grade code.
 Perfect practice makes perfect.